Hivemapper/hivemapper-scout/README.md

 ## Before Getting Started

-Before using the Scout, ensure you have the following:
+Before using Scout, ensure you have the following:

 - **Mapbox Access Token:** Necessary for map rendering and geospatial functionalities.
 Obtain it from [Mapbox](https://www.mapbox.com/).
 - **Hivemapper Username:** Your unique username for logging into Hivemapper.
 Visit [Hivemapper Login](https://www.hivemapper.com/login).